Best WordPress SEO Plugins Compared (2026)

 Rank Math is the SEO plugin I use on my own site and recommend to most clients.
 The free version outperforms most premium competitors, and the Pro plan is a steal at $6.99/month.
 Only downside is the learning curve if you’re coming from Yoast’s simpler interface.

-Yoast was the first WordPress SEO plugin I ever used, back in 2009.
+Yoast was the first WordPress SEO plugin I ever installed, back in 2009.
 For years, it was the default choice, and for good reason.
-It pioneered the traffic light system for content analysis, made XML sitemaps simple, and introduced millions of people to on-page SEO.
-But in 2026, Yoast is living on its reputation more than its results.
+It pioneered the traffic light content analysis, made XML sitemaps simple, and introduced millions of people to on-page SEO.
+In 2026, Yoast is coasting on brand recognition while competitors lap it on features and performance.

 Credit where it’s due.
 Yoast’s content analysis is still the easiest to understand for complete beginners.
 The red, orange, green system makes SEO feel approachable.
 The readability checker is solid, and the social media preview cards work well.
 If you’re building your first WordPress site and SEO feels overwhelming, Yoast’s free version is a safe starting point.